Alexander-Kahanek/Rubbish_Clustering/README.md

 	- time - changed to Year-month-day 24hour:min:sec

 + Changed rubbishType and is_litter addition
-	- changed "other" category to "uncategorized".
+	- changed "other" and "uncategorized" categories to "unknown".
 	- added a is_litter column, 0 == not litter, 1 == is litter.

 # euclidean_script.py
 done by: alexander kahanek

-This is a script made to take a pandas DataFrame object, and two lists of names: Centroid object list, and Object name list.
+This script is made to take a Pandas DataFrame object, and two lists of centroid and object names.
+It leaves an option to use the logical classifier, or to ignore this.
+The script performs the following:

++ Gives ID numbers to litter and collection objects.

++ Finds closest collection object for each litter object.

++ Adds columns to DataFrame object, then returns.
+	- obj_id is the object id, -1 signifies it was not tagged as a litter object.
+	- cent_id is the centroid id, -1 signifies it was not tagged as a collection object.
+	- closest_cent is the closest centroid for a litter object, -1 signifies there is no centroid or object is a centroid.
+	- cent_type is the centroid type associated to the closest centroid.
+None signifies the same as -1 above.
+	- distance is the distance from the litter object to the closest centroid, -1 signifies there is no distance.

 # analysis.rmd
 done by: alexander kahanek

 A work in progress rmd file.
-Goal is to be an analysis of clustering using python and R together.
+Goal is to be an analysis of clustering using R for vizualization and the Data Analysis, while Python is used for scripting.

-# litter.ipynb
-done by: alexander kahanek

-A rudamentary analysis that was done to get a general idea of the starting data and clustering